xdtlab/pydaten/README.md

 ### Universal Database

-Daten can be used as a database platform for different applications.
+Daten is a database platform based on blockchain technology.
 Daten removes the need for remote servers and centeralized databases.
 Applications just need to define some schema and rules for the database of their application and use the Daten network for storing data.
 This way, the only thing application developers should implement is a client side application which just connects to the Daten network.

 With Daten, you can upload files on the blockchain, securely chat with your friends, participate in decentralized social networks, store webpages, transfer value and much more.